-- a) 12% of the sum of the amounts paid for the concrete in the precast segments only (i.e., excluding any cast-in-place concrete in joints, closures or designated cast-in-place segments) or - b) 5% of the Contract amount excluding mobilization and this item.
+1. 12% of the sum of the amounts paid for the concrete in the precast segments only (i.e., excluding any cast-in-place concrete in joints, closures or designated cast-in-place segments) or first span or closure of the first pair of cantilevers, whichever occurs first.

-The balance of the Lump Sum Price not paid after completion of casting the first 11 satisfactory superstructure segments will be paid after completion of the erection of the first span or closure of the first pair of cantilevers, whichever occurs first.
+2. 5% of the Contract amount excluding mobilization and this item.
+The balance of the Lump Sum Price not paid after completion of casting the first eleven satisfactory superstructure segments will be paid after completion of the erection of the